sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ![Polynomial Regression Predicted vs Actual NDVI](01_Figures/predicted_vs_actual_polynomial.png)

 Polynomial Regression provided a reasonable baseline model, with an R² value of approximately 0.79.
 This indicated that the model captured much of the relationship between the Sentinel-2 input bands and NDVI but it was less accurate than the best performing model.
 The predicted/actual plot shows a generally positive relationship but some spread is visible above the 1:1 line.
-The location of this spreading suggests that the Polynomial Regression struggled to reproduce some lower and intermediate NDVI values accurately.
+This suggests that Polynomial Regression struggled to predict some lower and intermediate NDVI values accurately.

 ### Random Forest Regression

 Random Forest Regression was used as a non-linear machine learning model.
-Unlike Polynomial Regression, Random Forest can model more complex relationships between Sentinel-2 spectral bands and NDVI without requiring a fixed mathematical relationship to be specified in advance.
+Unlike Polynomial Regression, Random Forest can model more complex relationships between Sentinel-2 spectral bands and NDVI without requiring a fixed equation to be specified in advance.

 ```python
 rf_model = RandomForestRegressor(